Article

 In manufacturing operations, around 70% of production time is non-added value.
 This is a result of batch production with long Lead Times, production lines with unbalanced operations, dysfunctional and non-ergonomic warehouse and production layouts, or team leaders that are firefighting and focused on operational tasks instead of on improving their teams’ performance.

-To maximise the added value of activities, and improve productivity and service levels, a flow improvement model should be adopted based on the following actions:
+To maximize the added value of activities and improve productivity and service levels, a flow improvement model should be adopted based on the following actions:

-• Achieve scale customisation through the flexibility required to produce small batches.
+• Achieve scale customization through the flexibility required to produce small batches.

-• Implement an information flow that follows the material at all its stages.
+• Implement an information flow that follows the material at all stages.

 • Synchronise logistics loops between production and logistics.